JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

-Each night, you may choose a player and you are informed by the Moderator if that player is the [Minion](#minion).
-The Partisan has no additional special powers, but the Minion is a powerful ally of the Wolf team.
+Each night, you may choose a player and you are informed by the Moderator if that player is the [Minion](#minion) or the [Lunatic](#lunatic).
+The Partisan has no additional special powers, but the Minion and lunatic are powerful allies of the Wolf team.

 ## Possessed
 * **TEAM:** Village